Giraffes Can't Dance Animals Giraffes Can't Dance Animals

 SCHOOL GROUP MATINEES

 The PACE Center offers educators the opportunity to integrate and enrich their curriculum with live performing arts productions that make curriculum connections with science, physics, health, literature, language arts, history, social studies, social and family life skills, cooperation and teamwork, self-expression and performing arts.
-School Group Matinees are provided throughout the school year, and often include post-show “talk-backs” with actors, directors, writers or technical crew that allow students to ask questions and further enrich their theater-going experience.
+School Group Matinees are provided throughout the school year, and often include post-show “talk-backs” with actors, directors, or technical crew that allow students to ask questions and further enrich their theater-going experience.
 Most School Group Matinees include a study guide.

 PAYMENTS